 RPMA takes full advantage of this and demodulates 1000 messages at the same time.
 This is the “multiple access” or “MA” part of RPMA.

-Now we’ll get a bit more into the nitty gritty on exactly how RPMA demodulates so many messages simultaneously.
+Now we’ll get a bit more into the nitty-gritty on exactly how RPMA demodulates so many messages simultaneously.

 Short “Messages,” Long Frames

 RPMA uses a 1 MHz channel and divides it into time slots called frames.
 These frames are very long when compared to traditional cellular frames that tend to be measured in tens of milliseconds, not seconds.
 Since RPMA was designed for these small data transactions, Ingenu chose a Time Division Duplex (TDD) approach.
 RPMA precisely understands the uplink channel conditions—how much interference there is— by measuring the downlink channel just before sending a message.
 This is uniquely possible for RPMA due to a fundamental phenomenon known as “channel reciprocity,” which is only valid in TDD approaches where the uplink frequency is the exact same as the downlink frequency.
 Even slight changes in frequency can have very different channel conditions.
-If conditions are bad, RPMA increases the spreading and transmit power, if they are good, it decreases the spreading and transmit power.
+If conditions are bad, RPMA increases the spreading and transmit power, if they are good, it decreases the spreading and transmits power.

 Controlling the transmit power RPMA uses is called open loop power control.
-In open loop power control, the endpoint measures the downlink received power and uses that to determine the uplink transmit power without any explicit signaling from the access point/base station.
+In open-loop power control, the endpoint measures the downlink received power and uses that to determine the uplink transmit power without any explicit signaling from the access point/base station.
 This is important because even very slight changes in frequency can have very different channel conditions.
 Not knowing the precise channel conditions can lead to a big hit in uplink capacity (when signals come in too strong) or reliability of the data (when signals come in too weak).

 Transmit power control combined with the 1000 simultaneous message overlap enabled by DSSS gives RPMA its capacity.
 The way the transmit power control improves capacity is very important because it also impacts battery life and scalability—or the ability to service more devices by adding base stations.
-When the RPMA protocol performs its open loop power control it is adjusting the uplink transmit power to be just enough to get the signal through but not so much that it uses capacity on base stations other than the one with the best channel conditions.
+When the RPMA protocol performs its open-loop power control it is adjusting the uplink transmit power to be just enough to get the signal through but not so much that it uses capacity on base stations other than the one with the best channel conditions.
 This improves battery life because endpoints only use as much power as necessary and no more.
 It improves capacity because it only takes up capacity on the base station it is communicating with.

 The RPMA slot is visualized in the figure.
 The downlink slot comes first and the uplink slot adjusts its power based on the signal strength of the downlink message.
 Because the base station always transmits downlink at the same power, the receive strength of the downlink message is used to calculate how clear the channel is and thus how much power the uplink message should be sent with.
-If the channel is clear the signal comes in at a greater power and comes in with lower power if not as clear.
+If the channel is clear the signal comes in at greater power and comes in with lower power if not as clear.

 The 2.4 GHz Band and Other Important Pieces